naribi/GEARS/Intro_RS_Lab8.md

 ### Objective

-The objective of this lab is to deepen your understanding of Synthetic Aperture Radar (SAR) data, and learn how to visualise different composites in Google Earth Engine.
+This lab aims to deepen your understanding of Synthetic Aperture Radar (SAR) data and learn how to visualize different composites in Google Earth Engine.

 ----------